-Select One:

-- 4. If you selected Comprehensive Distance Learning, you only have to fill out the green portion of the Operational Blueprint for Reentry (i.e., page 2 in the initial template). - If you selected On-Site Learning or Hybrid Learning, you have to fill out the blue portion of the Operational Blueprint for Reentry (i.e., pages 3-19 in the initial template) and submit online. (https://app.smartsheet.com/b/form/a4dedb5185d94966b1dffc75e4874c8a) by August 17, 2020 or prior to the beginning of the 2020-21 school year.

-Note: Private schools are required to comply with only sections 1-3 of the Ready Schools, Safe Learners guidance.

-REQUIREMENTS FOR COMPREHENSIVE DISTANCE LEARNING OPERATIONAL BLUEPRINT

-This section must be completed by any school that is seeking to provide instruction through Comprehensive Distance Learning.
-For Private Schools, completing this section is optional (not required).
-Schools providing On-Site or Hybrid Instructional Models do not need to complete this section.

-Describe why you are selecting Comprehensive Distance Learning as the school's Instructional Model for the effective dates of this plan.

-On-Site instruction will now be possible given the metrics of COVID cases and our Governor's orders.
-Vernonia will continue to implement a hybrid model, primarily working with students on site, but implementing this CDL blueprint will still be possible if the need to move to Distance Learning arises again in the future.

-In completing this portion of the Blueprint you are attesting that you have reviewed the Comprehensive Distance Learning Guidance.
-Here is a link to the overview of CDL Requirements.
-Please name any requirements you need ODE to review for any possible flexibility or waiver.
-With the support of a licensed teacher, staff will provide a full academic learning experience for ALL students by utilizing on-line curriculum options, and the classroom management system, Google Classroom, to meet student learning needs.

-ALL students and staff will be provided with a personal Chromebook for their use at home.
-ALL families in need will be provided with wireless hotspots and internet payment and support, in order for EACH AND EVERY student to be able to access Vernonia's Comprehensive Distance Learning, when necessary.

-Teachers will provide instruction that meets the minimum grade level requirements for a Learning Day as prescribed through ODE.

-Limited On-site instruction will be utilized during CDL when necessary.

-Attendance will be taken, and grades will be provided as per ODE guidelines.

-Meals will be provided for ALL students in need, every school day.

-The VSD's Social-Emotional Learning Team will identify student and staff mental health support needs, and provide them remotely.
+Select One: ☐ On-Site Learning ☐ Comprehensive Distance Learning 4.
+If you selected Comprehens Blueprint for Reentry (i.e., p - · only have to fill out the green portion of the Operation ee). nal 5.
+Blueprint for Reentry (i.e., p pages 3-19 in the initial tem m/b/form/a4dedb5185d94 ou have to fill out the blue portion of the Operational applate) and submit online.
+4966b1dffc75e4874c8a) by August 17, 2020 or prior to the Note : Private schools are required I to comply with only section ons 1-3 of the Ready Schools, Safe Learners guidance. his sec tion must be completed by any sch ool that is seeking to provide inst ANCE LEARNING OPERATIONAL BLUEPRINT truction through Comprehensive Distance Learning.
+For Private Schoe or Hybrid Instructional Models do not need to complete this sect ools, Describ e why you are selecting Comprehe ensive Distance Learning as the school's Instructional Model for the effective dates of this plan. nybrid and our Governor's orders.
+Vernonia will continue to implement a his CDL blueprint will still be possible if the need to move to Distand ce re reviewed the Comprehensive Distance Learning Guidance.
+Here e is With th iff will provide a full academic le nts you need ODE to review for any possible flexibility or waiver. arning experience for ALL students by utilizing on-line curriculum eet student learning needs. otspo eir use at home.
+ALL families in need will be provided with wireless student to be able to access Vernonia's Comprehensive Distance ; eache rs will provide instruction that mee ts the minimum grade level requ uirements for a Learning Day as prescribed through ODE. imited On-site instruction will be utilized during CDL when necessary.
+Attenda ance will be taken, and grades will l oe provided as per ODE guideline es. √leals v will be provided for ALL students in need, every school day. he VSI D's Social-Emotional Learning Team will identify student and staff m nental health support needs, and provide them remotely.

+Professional development will be in place to support teachers, who will in turn support their families in their efforts to "teach" from home.